 The Rise and Fall of Specific Crimes

 The overall rate of crime has declined dramatically.
-The fall of crimes such as breaking and entering and car theft have fallen which has contributed to the decline in the overall decline in crime.
+The fall of crimes such as breaking and entering and car theft has fallen which has contributed to the decline in the overall decline in crime.
 However, specific crimes, such as drug offences and sexual offences continue to rise.
 Current changes in morals values illustrate the continuous rise and fall of specific crimes.

 - Cocaine and ecstasy possession reports to police inflated more than 30% within the past 5 years.
 (SMH).